 Cataracts

-Cataract Treatment in Houston, Pasadena, Webster, and Texas City, TX
+Cataract Surgery in Houston, Pasadena, Webster, and Texas City, TX

 The eye focuses images through a lens inside the eye – like a camera uses a lens to focus.
 When we are born, the lens is clear and flexible, allowing clear vision with a full-range of focus from near to far.
 As we age, the lens becomes cloudy and inflexible, causing our vision to blur and our dependence on glasses to refocus from far to near to increases.
 A cloudy lens is a cataract.
 Because of the clouded lens or cataract images may become blurry with age.
 Cataracts may make it progressively more difficult to read, drive, watch TV, perform normal daily activities and blur vision in general.
 Cataract formation is a normal unavoidable part of the aging process.